Former priest ‘instilled culture of fear’ enabling him to sexually abuse women

 The former priest was cleared of a further 15 counts of indecent assault.

-The following day, the 11-strong jury was discharged after failing to reach a verdict on five more counts, having started deliberations on August 12.
+The following day, the 11-strong jury was discharged after failing to reach a verdict on four counts of indecent assault and one of rape, having started deliberations on August 12.

 In total, Brain was charged with one count of rape and 36 counts of indecent assault between 1981 and 1995 against 13 women.
 He pleaded not guilty to all charges.